zimolzak/dem-2019-notes/Readme.md

 I"m going to get out the tea and crumpets, crank up the Chopin... and I'm going to admit the patient to medicine for an inpatient workup.

+Q: Anything we can do to get more comfortable with uncertainty?
+A:
+Great art and great literature deals well with uncertainty.
+A good poem does that: living in an uncertainty moment, enjoying that moment.
+Reading good literature exercises parts of your brain that you don't usually.
+Deals in metaphor, and patients deal in metaphor too.
+Bellevue Literary Review *q.v.*

+RAND study: doctor happiness correlates to LDL.

+**Debate of sorts:** Knowledge gaps?
+We Taught them wrong and misinformation gets propagated?
+(Newman-Toker) Not enough time?
+(Ofri) Cognitive biases? (talks yesterday)

+*(Less memorization?
+Vs De-skilling?)*

 Physical Exam - Carla Pugh (Nov 11)
 =========